cantaloupe-project/cantaloupe/README.md

 transforms and all IIIF output formats (assuming the WebP, JPEG2000, and PDF delegates are installed).
 It also supports a wide array of source formats.

-ImageMagick is not known for being particularly fast or efficient.
+ImageMagickProcessor buffers entire source images in RAM, and is therefore memory-intensive.
+On top of this, ImageMagick itself is not known for being particularly fast or efficient.
 Large amounts of RAM and fast storage help.

 # Notes on Source Formats